impworks/lens/README.md

 * Basic optimizations like constant unrolling
 * Safe mode: certain types or namespaces can be disabled for security reasons

-Some cool features are on the way:

-* Generic function definition
-* Object initializers
-* Attributes

-The complete list of expected features (in russian) can be found in the Issues tab.
+Please refer to the [Wiki](https://github.com/impworks/lens/wiki) for the complete list of features.

 Contributions are always welcome - especially if you would like to help create a text editor with code suggestions and syntax highlighting!